Makoto1021/Donald_Trump_Speech_Generation/README.md

 This is a project for generating a pseudo- speech text by US President Donald Trump, using Natural Language Generation(NLG) technology.
 NLG is one of the fields of Natural Language Processing(NLP).

 ## Data structure
-Training data is a txt. file which is a concatenated text of 100 speech transcripts of Donald Trump during his presidential election campaign.
-The training data contains 328394 words, and validation data contains 59472 words.
+Input data is a txt. file which is a concatenated transcripts of 64 speeches that Donald Trump delivered during his presidential election campaign in 2016.
+We split the data into the training data, which contains 328394 words, and validation data containing 59472 words.

 ## Model
-The model used in this project is a Long Short Term Memory(LSTM).
-LSTM is one of the Recurrent Neural Networks and it performs well for generating texts taking into account the contexts.
+The model used in this project is an Recurrent Neural Networks(RNN) with Long Short-Term Memory(LSTM) units.
+LSTM performs well for generating texts taking into account the contexts.

 ## Results